 There are plenty of free scripts and tutorials available which can help you resize avatars automatically.
 Why spend time rewriting programs from scratch when there are templates you can work off?
 These scripts will also save room on your server without needing to save 2 or 3 local copies of a similar image.

 Pictures in Discussion Threads

 Over time the most active members on your website will become more recognized.
 Along with their usernames, including a personal photograph can become extremely memorable.
 The social news website Reddit doesn’t use any photos and yet plenty of members are recognized by username alone.

 But understand this is certainly not the majority!
 Most blogs, discussion boards, web forums, social networks, and IM apps all utilize some type of user photo for easy identification.
 Many users eventually become a staple in the website community between repetitive comments, massive followers, and other social activities.

 On some websites you’ll even find signatures in discussion threads.
 These are small areas underneath the post content which is specific to each user.
 You can customize your signature with a graphic, website links, text, really anything you want.
 But for more standard blog platforms this is a bit too “over the top” for regular discussions.
 It’s still interesting to compare the different styles and how they play well with profile photos.

 Consider your own Brand

 You want to be recognized quickly and easily by all your visitors.
-It’s just as important to the average user that their profile is recognized as quickly as a company or brand.
-This is why I recommend using a generally larger photo size – maybe square 200px or 250px – to represent each person.
-Position it in alignment with the user’s name, location, or other important metadata.
+It’s just as important to the average user that their profile is identified as fast as a company or brand.
+This is why I recommend using a larger photo size – maybe square 200px or 250px – to represent each person.
+Position it in alignment with the user’s name, location, or other necessary metadata.

 A good example of this layout is from Digg’s old v3 profile design.
 Avatar photos were generally aligned to the right with more detailed user information cascading along the left side.